DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-01_building-mass-generator.md

 ## Benefit of Using Generative Design

 On running the script, Dynamo is able to generate one design option based on the user inputs.
-However, by utilizing Randomize \(?\) as the solver, many more options can be generated in a single run.
+However, by utilizing Randomize for generation method, many more options can be generated in a single run.

 Due to the nature of this graph, it works best when using the 'Randomize' mode.
 Although the outputs can be used to maximize or minimize the various areas, the optimization approach won't work as there is no pattern for the algorithm to use.
 By using the 'Randomize' mode, Generative Design can produce hundreds - if not thousands - of different iterations, allowing the user to rank and explore the options to find the best option.

 ## Results

-Once the computer has finished running the script, the outcomes can be explored through the tables and graphs available.
+Once running the study type is finished, the outcomes can be explored through the tables and graphs available.

 The image below shows an example output from a randomized study based on 40 solutions.